marginaltech/marginaltech.github.io/index.md

 2. *Compound modest, but substantive, benefits in terms of efficiency and insights.*
 3. *In time, step-changes in how to do business will become apparent and will be difficult for competitors' to reproduce.*

-It's simple, but it's not easy.
+It's simple, but it isn't easy.

 ### I help organisations elicit ends and execute means.